wenglor/wenglor-robot-vision/docs/4_0_robot_vision_server/4_1_basics/4_1_2_camera_not_on_robot.md

 ![calibration_cam_to_ground](images/not_on_robot/calibration_cam_to_ground.png)

 After running the calibration, an optional verification step is possible to check the accuracy of the calibration.
-Applying it, moves the robot TCP to the bottom left corner of the calibration plate (with an adjustable safety height offset).
+Applying it moves the robot TCP to the bottom left corner of the calibration plate (with an adjustable safety height offset).
 It is necessary that the calibration plate was not moved between the second calibration step and the verification step.
-In case of bad results, check the setup and re-run the calibration.
+In case of bad results, check the setup and rerun the calibration.

 > **NOTE**
 >